Chitrank-Dixit/callhub-ivr/README.md

 Branches
 -----------------------

-- master (a simple Django IVR configurable application)
+- master (a simple Django IVR configurable application , now working perfectly)
 - rest (building a REST API based on Web 2.0 using Django and AngularJS)